fosslight/hub-guide-en/tips/2_project/2_using_project_info/1_bom_compare.md

 1. Select the two projects you want to compare from the project list.
 2. Click the BOM Compare button.
    ![BOMCompare](../../images/project/bom_compare/bom_compare_how.png){: width="80%"}
-3. A tab showing the BOM comparison will appear.
+3. A tab displaying the BOM comparison will appear.
 You can check the differences between the before and after projects.
    ![BOMCompareResult](../../images/project/bom_compare/bom_compare_result.png){: width="80%"}